-A teacher with an appropriate FET drama qualification should teach and assess the CAPS and its respective annual programme of assessment which includes the three PATs.
+A teacher with a drama qualification should teach and assess the CAPS and its respective annual programme of assessment which includes the three PATs.
 A suitably qualified teacher for this subject could have the following background:

-- Bachelor of Arts (Drama) - Bachelor of Education (Drama) - Licentiate in Drama Teaching, Trinity College - Diploma from LAMDA - Or any other officially accredited, 360-credit qualification in Drama - In addition to all of the above, a one-year post graduate certificate in teaching or diploma in training.
+- Bachelor of Arts (Drama major) - Bachelor of Education (Drama major) - Licentiate in Drama Teaching, Trinity College - Diploma from LAMDA - Or any other officially accredited, 360-credit qualification in Drama - In addition to all of the above, a one-year post graduate certificate in teaching or diploma in training.

-Note the following is NOT an appropriate or sufficient qualification to teach Dramatic Arts at FET level:
+Note the following is NOT an appropriate or sufficient qualification to teach Dramatic Arts:

-- · The creative arts teacher
+- The creative arts teacher

 - An actor/actress

 - A drama enthusiast

 - The English language teacher

 - The dance teacher

-- A GET qualification